cc23136/cc23136/README.md

 - 👋 Hi, I’m Ciro Gomes
-- 👀 I’m interested in become president of the republica brasileira
+- 👀 I’m interested in become president of the Republica Brasileira
 - 🌱 I’m currently learning how to build a house in minecraft
-- 💞️ I’m looking to collaborate on Presidente da Republica
+- 💞️ I’m looking to collaborate on Governo Brasileiro
 - 📫 How to reach me Pindamonhangaba

--